 Pointing to an old levee with a higher embankment newly made behind it, the captain told me, that a breach had been made there in 1844, through which the Mississippi burst, inundating the low cultivated lands between the highest part of the bank and the swamp.
 In this manner, thousands of valuable acres were injured.
 He had seen the water rush through the opening at the rate of ten miles an hour, sucking in several flat boats, and carrying them over a watery waste into a dense swamp forest.
-Here the voyagers might remain entangled among the trees unheard of and unheeded till they were starved, if canoes were not sent to traverse the swamps in every direction, in the hope of rescuing such wanderers from destruction.
-When we consider how many hair-breadth escapes these flat boats have experienced,-how often they have been nearly run down in the night, or even in the day, during dense fogs, and sent to the bottom by collision with a huge steamer, it is strange to reflect, that at length, when their owners have caught sight of the towers of New Orleans in the distance, they should be hurried into a wilderness, and perish there.
+Here the voyagers might remain entangled among the trees unheard of and unheeded till they were starved, if canoes were not sent to traverse the swamps in every direction in the hope of rescuing such wanderers adrift. in the icola. wood at its, just op, conns, tea, It was d to see oins, for y below river by ard, and roes.
+A re comter they many of embanktold me, through low culhe bank of valuater rush an hour, hem over Here the the trees tarved, if in every vanderers from destruction.
+When we consider how many hair-breadth escapes these flat boats have experieneed, -how often they have been nearly run down in the night, or even in the day, during deuse fogs, and sent to the botton by collision with a huge steamer, it is strange to reflect, that at length, when their owners have caught sight of the towers of New Orleans in the distance, they should be hurried into a wilderness, and perish there.

-I was shown the entrance of what is called the Carthage crevasse, formed in May, 1840, and open for eight weeks, during which time it attained a breadth of eighty feet.
-Its waters were discharged into Lake Pontchartrain, when nothing was visible between that great lagoon and the Mississippi but the tops of tall cypress trees growing in the morass, and a long, narnarrow, black stripe of earth, being the top of the levee, which marked the course of the river.
+I was shown the entrance of what is called the Cartharge crevasse, formed in May, 1840, and open for eight weeks, during which time, it attained a breadth of eighty feet.
+Its waters were discharged into Lake Pontchartrain, when nothing was visible between that great lagoon and the Mississippi but the tops of tall cypress trees growing in the morass, and a long, narrow, black stripe of earth, being the top of the levee, which marked the course of the river.

-The reader may naturally ask why the Mississippi, when it has once burst through its bank, and taken this shorter cut to the sea, does not continue in the same course, reaching the salt water in a few miles instead of flowing two hundred miles before it empties itself into the Gulf.
+The reader may naturally ask why the Mississippi, when it has once burst through its bank, and taken this shorter eut to the sea, does not continue in the same course, reaching the salt water in a few miles instead of flowing two hundred miles before it empties itself into the Gulf.
 I may remark in reply, that the great river does not run, as might be inferred from the description of some of the old geographers, on the top of a ridge in a level plain, but in a valley from one hundred to two hundred and fifty feet deep.